 - Bosnia and Herzegovina is working to develop fully professional armed forces that are interoperable with NATO forces and are manned by volunteers who meet high professional standards.
 To this end, the country has been participating in the PfP Planning and Review Process (PARP) since May 2007.
 The role of the PARP is to provide a structured basis for identifying forces and capabilities that could be available to the Alliance for multinational training, exercises and peacekeeping and crisis-management operations.
 It also serves as the principal mechanism used to guide and measure defence and military reform progress.

 - Bosnia and Herzegovina has declared a number of forces and assets as potentially available for PfP activities, including engineering capabilities (explosive ordnance disposal) and related equipment.

-- Since 2014, under the Partnership Interoperability Initiative, Bosnia and Herzegovina has participated in the Interoperability Platform, that brings Allies together with 24 selected partners that are active contributors to NATO's operations.
+- Since 2014, under the Partnership Interoperability Initiative, Bosnia and Herzegovina has participated in the Interoperability Platform, which brings Allies together with 24 selected partners that are active contributors to NATO's operations.

 - Bosnia and Herzegovina is an active participant in the tailored Building Integrity (BI) programme, which focuses on good governance and transparent and effective use of defence resources.
 The country's NATO-accredited Peace Support Operations Training Centre (PSOTC) offers expert training on building integrity and other topics to NATO and partner countries.

 Support for NATO-led operations and missions

 - Since 2009, Bosnia and Herzegovina has contributed officers to the NATO-led International Security Assistance Force (ISAF) in Afghanistan as part of the Danish and German contingents, and now contributes to NATO's Resolute Support Mission (RSM) in Afghanistan.

 - Bosnia and Herzegovina is developing its national civil emergency and disaster management capabilities in consultation with the Allies, including developing the legal framework for coping with civil emergencies and working to establish a civil crisis information system to coordinate activities in the event of an emergency.